CSc 340/CSc 515

 The design of database management systems (including file

-structures, indexing, etc.) will be covered in CSc 538.
+structures, indexing, etc.) are covered in our Advanced Databases course.

 The goals of this course are for you to be able to: